This page groups my research into categories. For a basic list of publications and manuscripts, go to ‘Publications‘.

 2018.
 Two kinds of “possessor raising” in Choctaw.
 Paper presented at WSCLA 23, University of Ottawa, April 13. [handout]

 2018, with Michelle Yuan.
 Nominal case and clitic case: Evidence from Choctaw and Yimas.
 Paper presented at PLC 42, UPenn, March 24.

 2018.
 Dative subjects and nominative objects in Choctaw.
 Invited presentation at the University of Florida Syntax Reading Group, March 19. [handout]

 2018, with Michelle Yuan.
 Case-assignment before and after clitic doubling: Evidence from Choctaw and Yimas.
 Poster presented at LSA 2018, Salt Lake City, Utah, January 6.

 2017.
 Choctaw PCC Repair: Basque-style PCC Repair in a language with no dative.
-CLS53, University of Chicago, May 25. [handout]
+Paper presented at CLS 53, University of Chicago, May 25. [handout]

 2017.
 Variation in Case-assignment by Appl heads: evidence from Basque and Choctaw.
-LSA 2017, Austin, Texas, January 8. [handout]
+Paper presented at LSA 2017, Austin, Texas, January 8. [handout]

 The syntax-prosody interface